qojulia/QuantumOptics.jl-documentation/src/tutorial.md

 ## Bases

 The first step is always to define a suitable basis for the quantum system under consideration.
-For example a Fock basis can be used to describe a field mode.
+For example a [`FockBasis`](@ref) can be used to describe a field mode inside of a cavity.
 It takes an Integer as argument which specifies the photon number cutoff.

 ```@example tutorial
 b = FockBasis(20)